SEE MY LIST OF 40+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 WiBits at Columbia Swim Center

-Indoor pool parties (Ages 2+) at Kid’s First Swim School.
+Indoor pool parties (Ages 2+) at Kid’s First Swim School or Goldfish Swim School.
 About $250 for an hour of swimming and an hour of party room use.
 There are also other venues that offer kid’s pool parties.

 If you’re a member of Lifetime Fitness, they also do a good job (see below) and offer a competitive package.
 Kids love pools and especially if you have a winter birthday, an indoor pool party is a welcome reminder of summer fun.
 Party favors might include swim goggles or water toys.
 One tip would be to have one parent stay dry while the other gets in the pool with the kids–this way you have your bases covered.